polendri/infrastructure/playbooks/roles/ijj.li/README.md

 - `provision`: Provisions the host
 - `deploy`: Deploys services
 - `update`: Applies updates to the services
-- `upgrade`: Applies updates to the system and to services
+- `upgrade`: Applies updates to the system
 - `withdraw`: Un-deploys services